-- We have incurred significant losses since our inception, expect to incur losses over the next several years and may never achieve or maintain profitability. - We have no history of commercializing products. - We will need additional funding to pursue our business objectives, including to eventually commercialize our product candidates if we complete research and development efforts and receive the required regulatory approvals for a product candidate in the future. - We allocated a significant amount of time and resources into developing a treatment for COVID-19, and these efforts may ultimately be unfruitful.
+- We have incurred significant losses since our inception, expect to incur losses over the next several years and may never achieve or maintain profitability. - We have no history of commercializing products. - We will need additional funding to pursue our business objectives, including to eventually commercialize our product candidates if we complete research and development efforts and receive the required regulatory approvals for a product candidate in the future. - We allocated a significant amount of time and resources into developing a treatment for COVID-19, and these efforts may ultimately be unfruitful particularly given the increasing number of FDA approved competitor treatments with the passage of time.

-- The regulatory approval processes of the FDA and other government authorities are lengthy, time consuming and inherently unpredictable. - If we are unable to successfully develop, receive regulatory approval for and commercialize our product candidates, our business will be harmed. - Even if we do commercialize one or more products, most pharmaceutical products that achieve commercialization still do not recoup their cost of capital. - We face uncertainties with respect to the potential for new United States healthcare legislation which may lead to reduced pricing, among other things. - The cost of our research and development programs may be higher than expected, and there is no assurance that such efforts will be successful in a timely manner or at all. - Success in preclinical studies or earlier clinical trials may not be indicative of results in future clinical trials or an ability to ultimately receive approval from the FDA. - We may not be successful in our efforts to research, develop, or in-license or acquire product candidates. - We face intense competition, which may limit or eliminate our commercial prospects with respect to product candidates. - We rely on third parties to research, develop and commercialize certain product candidates, and such third parties may not perform satisfactorily or act in our best interests. - If we are unable to obtain or protect intellectual property rights related to any of our product candidates, we may not be able to compete effectively in the market. - We may become subject to expensive intellectual property litigation to enforce our intellectual property rights or defend against claims asserted by others. - The trading price and volume of our common stock may be volatile and could decline in which case investors could lose all or part of their investment.
+- The regulatory approval processes of the FDA and other government authorities are lengthy, time consuming and inherently unpredictable. - If we are unable to successfully develop, receive regulatory approval for and commercialize our product candidates, our business will be harmed. - Even if we do commercialize one or more products, most pharmaceutical products that achieve commercialization still do not recoup their cost of capital. - We face uncertainties with respect to the potential for new United States healthcare legislation which may lead to reduced pricing, among other things. - The cost of our research and development programs may be higher than expected, and there is no assurance that such efforts will be successful in a timely manner or at all - Because of the recent terminations of our Collaboration Agreement with Merck and License Agreements with KSURF, we no longer have potential revenue prospects or the other perceived benefits of those relationships, which may adversely affect our development and commercialization efforts. - Success in preclinical studies or earlier clinical trials may not be indicative of results in future clinical trials or an ability to ultimately receive approval from the FDA. - We may not be successful in our efforts to research, develop, or in-license or acquire product candidates. - We face intense competition, which may limit or eliminate our commercial prospects with respect to product candidates. - We rely on third parties to research, develop and commercialize certain product candidates, and such third parties may not perform satisfactorily or act in our best interests. - If we are unable to obtain or protect intellectual property rights related to any of our product candidates, we may not be able to compete effectively in the market. - We may become subject to expensive intellectual property litigation to enforce our intellectual property rights or defend against claims asserted by others. - The trading price and volume of our common stock may be volatile and could decline in which case investors could lose all or part of their investment.